9 Best Places to Live in Cincinnati

 Sycamore Community Schools provides public education for Blue Ash residents and happens to be one of the state’s best, says US News and World Report.
 The Ursuline Academy, a Catholic four-year college prep school, is another top-rated area school.

-January 2023 had 41 homes for sale with a median list price of $389,900.
+January 2023 had 41 homes for sale in this Cincinnati area with a median list price of $389,900.

 Sayler Park

 Sayler Park straddles Cincinnati’s western edge near the Ohio River.
-This quaint neighborhood earns accolades as one of the safest places to live in Cincinnati.
+This quaint and walkable neighborhood earns accolades as one of the safest places to live in Cincinnati.
 While a small community, its roots date to the 1910s.

 This area proudly has a “Tree City USA” designation, with five city parks and manicured, tree-lined streets.
 The family-friendly activities include fishing and boating on the river to live music at Canal Park.
 Residents have local restaurants like The Bluffs Café or and nature strolls at Fernbank Park.